Plastic Milling Machining Guidelines

 Milling typically involves high cutting speeds and medium feed rates for most thermoplastic parts

-Milling Guidelines
+Plastic Milling Guidelines

-High-speed steel (HSS) tooling works well for most thermoplastics.
+- High-speed steel (HSS) tooling works well for most thermoplastics.
 Carbide tooling is recommended for reinforced materials.
-High spindle speeds and table travel are possible with adequate clamping.
-Care is required when clamping stock to the mill bed to prevent deformation/springing of the material.

-Standard roughing end mills work well for roughing cuts.
-Finish cuts should be made using either 2 flute or 4 flute mills, depending on the material and chip characteristics.
-For inside pockets, end mills with rounded corners should be used whenever possible.
+- For inside pockets, end mills with rounded corners should be used whenever possible.
 This will prevent the finished piece from having sharp inside corners, which can potentially be areas of stress concentration.

 Special Measures: Preheat material to 250°F Caution when using coolants, susceptible to stress cracking Use carbide-tipped tools